shaarron/feature-flags-app/README.md

 python app.py
 ```

-The application will be availble at http://localhost:5000
+The application will be available at http://localhost:5000